YadurajManu/Jaaduu/README.md

 # The Drona - AI Chatbot Website

 This is a fully functional website for "The Drona" AI chatbot, built using HTML, CSS, and JavaScript.
-The website showcases the features, pricing, and capabilities of the AI assistant.
+The website showcases the features and capabilities of the AI assistant, which is named after the legendary teacher from Indian mythology.

+## About The Project

+The Drona is an AI assistant created by Yaduraj Singh, designed to combine cutting-edge technology with Indian cultural context.
+The chatbot aims to provide a helpful, intuitive, and occasionally humorous assistant that understands not just what users are asking, but the cultural nuances behind their queries.

 ## Features